 The system has the next twelve months scheduled for them.
 Decide whether you want something different.

-AI runs through the program as a thinking partner and creative tool, with a dedicated deep dive in week 7.
-The goal is to make your teenager fluent and judgmental about AI, not dependent on it.
+AI runs through the programme as a thinking partner and creative tool, with a dedicated deep dive in week 7.
+The goal is to make your teenager fluent and judgmental about AI — not dependent on it.
+They direct the tools.
+The thinking stays theirs.

 Yes.
-The program is designed with clear structure, written instructions, predictable rhythm, short tasks, and optional speaking roles.
+The programme is designed with clear structure, written instructions, predictable rhythm, short tasks, and optional speaking roles.
 Many neurodivergent students do their best work in this format.
+Heavily discounted scholarships are available for neurodivergent households — ask on the discovery call.

 You should not trust it on social proof.
 Trust it on the design, the founder, the curriculum, and the fact that we are upfront about being a founding cohort.
-If you want a lower price, direct access to the founder, and a say in shaping the program — the founding cohort is the right move.
+If you want a lower price, direct access to the founder, and a say in shaping the programme — the founding cohort is the right move.
+Read about Nick.
+Look at the curriculum.
+Book a call.